Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Abstract

 \section{Abstract}

-Alkali-metal optically-pumped magnetometers are prone to inaccuracies arising from the overlap of the average F~=~I~+~1/2 and F~=~I~-~1/2 ground-state Zeeman resonances.
+Alkali-metal optically pumped magnetometers that utilize vapor cells containing high buffer-gas pressure and operate at elevated temperatures are prone to inaccuracies arising from the overlap of the average $F=I+1/2$ and $F=I-1/2$ ground-state Zeeman resonances.
 We employ density-matrix simulations and experiments to investigate how this hyperfine systematic error varies with spin polarization in a $^{87}$Rb free-induction-decay (FID) magnetometer.
-At low spin polarizations, ($P~\leq~0.5$), this effect causes single-frequency magnetic-field extraction techniques to exhibit inaccuracies up to approximately 3.5 nT.
-Density-matrix simulations reveal that this bias can be traced to the relative amplitude and phase between the F~=~I~$\pm$~1/2 hyperfine ground-state manifolds in the FID spin precession signal.
-We show that this systematic error can be mitigated using either a double-frequency fitting model that accounts for the relative amplitude and phase or synchronous-pulse pumping, that minimizes the F~=~1 contribution to the FID signal.
+At low spin polarizations $P~\leq~0.5$, this effect causes single-frequency magnetic-field extraction techniques to exhibit inaccuracies up to approximately 3.5 nT.
+Density-matrix simulations reveal that this bias can be traced to the relative amplitude and phase between the $F=I~{\pm}~1/2$ hyperfine ground-state manifolds in the FID spin precession signal.
+We show that this systematic error can be mitigated using either a double-frequency fitting model that accounts for the relative amplitude and phase or synchronous-pulse pumping that minimizes the $F=1$ contribution to the FID signal.
 Theoretical simulations predict accuracies within 0.5~nT for both techniques across a wide range of spin polarizations, suggesting a sevenfold enhancement over single-frequency extraction methods.
 Our experiments validate this, showcasing a variation in the extracted field below 1~nT, a 3.5-fold improvement compared to single-frequency extraction methods.
 Furthermore, the mitigation techniques demonstrate agreement of the extracted magnetic field within 1.5~nT.